-This is a list of middle-grade LGTBQ+ books I compiled for a collection development project, attempting to show as many representations as possible within 20 titles.
-I know from experience how hard it can be to find LGTBQ+ middle-grade books, particularly with certain representations, so I thought others might find it helpful for their own collection development and reader's advisory.
+This is a list of middle-grade LGBTQ+ books I compiled for a collection development project, attempting to show as many representations as possible within 20 titles.
+I know from experience how hard it can be to find LGBTQ+ middle-grade books, particularly with certain representations, so I thought others might find it helpful for their own collection development and reader's advisory.

 This is by no means a comprehensive list and was designed to fill the gaps in a specific collection.
 I based selection on awards (primarily Lambda and Stonewall), the ALA Rainbow List, professional reviews, and my own reviews as I have personally read many of these.
 I have starred my personal favorites and linked to my own reviews on Goodreads where applicable.
 There have been quite a few new books published in the last year or so that I had not yet become aware of when I first compiled this list last fall, so please, feel free to add more in the comments!